Aarya-Kul/Automatic-privacy-vision/EVAL.md

    our privacy scoring on the basis of the score produced by the LLM in conjunction with other factors.

-A much larger proportion of the false positives come from 2.
+A larger proportion of the false positives come from 2.
+Specifically, 12 false positives were primarily due to the privacy scoring of text using OCR and Llama3, vs. 4 from mistakes made by YOLO in conjunction with privacy scoring.